ahluntang/vimconfig/README.md

   * --with-features=big (for multibyte/utf-8 support)

-**Make sure you have moved your current .vim folder and .vimrc to a backup folder!**
+**Make sure you have backed up your current .vim folder and .vimrc config file!**

 ### Install using curl: